-The proof of theorem 1, as well as proofs of theorems 2 and 3, can be found in [10].
+The proof of Theorem 1, as well as the proofs of Theorems 2 and 3, can be found in the appendix.

-Clearly, the transformation tr_1 preserves connectivity, but the following one is invalid.
+Clearly, the transformation tr_1 in Figure 3 preserves connectivity, but the following one is invalid.
 Its right-hand term is not connected.
 Applying this transformation to G_1 would produce two disconnected graphs.

-$$(A_x) \xrightarrow{r_1 \ r_2} (B_y) \qquad \Longrightarrow \qquad (A_x) \xrightarrow{r_1 \ 1} (D_z) \quad (S_w) \xrightarrow{1 \ r_2} (B_y)$$
+$$(A_x) \xrightarrow{r_1 r_2} (B_y) \qquad \Longrightarrow \qquad (A_x) \xrightarrow{r_1 1} (D_z) \quad (S_w) \xrightarrow{1} \xrightarrow{r_2} (B_y)$$

-B. Consistency
+4.2 Consistency

 The resulting graph after applying a transformation rule must remain consistent: its system of balance equations should have non-zero solutions.
-Our condition for consistency enforces a stronger property, stated in Theorem 2: all actors remaining in the graph after a transformation must keep their original solution.
+Our condition for consistency, stated in Theorem 2, enforces a stronger property: all actors remaining in the transformed graph keep their original solution.

-For each transformation rule $tr: lhs \Rightarrow rhs$, we check that both graphs lhs and rhs are consistent and we compute the (possibly symbolic) solutions of their actors.
-Actors occurring both in lhs and rhs should have the same solution.
+For each transformation rule $tr: lhs \Rightarrow rhs$, we check that both (pattern) graphs lhs and rhs are consistent and we compute the (possibly symbolic) solutions of their actors.
+Actors occurring both in lhs and rhs should share the same solution.
 New actors (i.e., occurring only in rhs) only need to have a solution.

 Theorem 2.
-Let G be a consistent graph and let $tr: lhs \Rightarrow rhs$ be a transformation rule such that lhs and rhs are consistent. tr(G) is a consistent graph if
+Let G be a consistent graph and let $tr: lhs \Rightarrow rhs$ be a transformation rule such that lhs and rhs are consistent and then tr(G) is consistent.